20 Years On, The Background Check System Continues To Miss Dangerous Gun Buyers

 In that case, Virginia court documents released after the rampage showed a judge had previously declared the man "mentally ill" and ordered him to seek treatment.
 But at the time, Virginia wasn't fully sharing information with NICS.
 Had that information been in the system, there is a better chance the gunman would not have been able to obtain his guns.

-Again in 2017, a gunman killed 27 people including himself in Sutherland Springs, Texas.
+In 2017, a gunman killed 27 people including himself in Sutherland Springs, Texas.
 He was an Air Force veteran and purchased an assault-style rifle and two handguns, but a domestic violence conviction during his time of service should have barred him from possessing the weapons.
 The Air Force never entered that information into NICS.

 Following those attacks, Congress pass legislation to try to address the lapses, including offering states more financial incentives to share information with NICS.

-Note: An earlier version of this story incorrectly said the mass shooting at Virginia Tech was in 2017.
-It took place in 2007.